wsnowicki/SO2-P/filozofowie/README.md

 ## Notes

-- The simulation runs indefinitely.
+- The simulation runs indefinitely or for specified (in a second argument) number of seconds (no second argument or `0` value disables the limit).
 - All console outputs are synchronized to avoid interleaving using an I/O mutex.
 - This project is intended as the first part of the SO2 (Operating Systems 2) course.